kflores4716/School_District_Analysis/README.md

 ![Updated_district_summary_unformatted](https://user-images.githubusercontent.com/94764735/150601441-b9f03e11-739d-4b22-8918-1678fe1c282b.png)

 Although the impact of removing the scores of the Thomas High School ninth graders was minimal, there still were some slight changes to the average scores and passing percentages.
-As can be seen in the District Analyses just above this paragraph, the unrounded numbers each changed by a few tenths of a point or percentage.
+As can be seen in the District Analyses just above this paragraph, the unrounded numbers each changed by a few tenths of a point or percentage point.
 The changes to these district numbers were as follows:

--	Average Math Score: This score dropped by about 0.05 points.
+-	**Average Math Score:** This score dropped by about 0.05 points.
 Although the change is still very minimal, this shows that the Thomas High ninth graders had math scores that were slightly above average.
--	Average Reading Score: This score dropped by about 0.02 points.
+-	**Average Reading Score:** This score dropped by about 0.02 points.
 Again, though the change is small, it means that the Thomas High ninth graders also had reading scores slightly above average.
--	% Passing Math: This dropped by about 0.22%.
+-	**% Passing Math:** This dropped by about 0.22%.
 Since we established that Thomas High ninth graders had above-average math scores (slightly), it only makes sense that the percentage of students passing math would decrease slightly as well.
--	% Passing Reading: This dropped by about 0.15%.
-Because Thomas High ninth graders were also just above average in reading scores, this drop in the percentage of students passing reading makes sense as well.
+-	**% Passing Reading:** This dropped by about 0.15%.
+Because Thomas High ninth graders were right above average in reading scores just as in math, this drop in the percentage of students passing reading also makes sense.
 -	Due to the drop in passing percentage for both math and reading, the overall passing percentage for the district slightly dropped as well.

-With these four major metrics dropping ever-so-slightly in the updated district analysis, it is apparent that Thomas High ninth graders had slightly better grades compared to the rest of the district. is possible that their above-average scores may have something to do with the suspected academic dishonesty that spurred this updated analysis.
-However, because the supposedly tainted scores were not enough to make a significant difference in the school district’s overall performance, it seems that the academic dishonesty may not be such a big issue in the end.
+With these four major metrics dropping ever-so-slightly in the updated district analysis, it can be concluded that Thomas High ninth graders had slightly better grades compared to the rest of the district.
+It's possible that their above-average scores may have something to do with the suspected academic dishonesty that spurred this second, updated analysis.
+However, because the supposedly tainted scores were not enough to make a significant difference in both the school's individual and the school district’s overall performances, it seems that the academic dishonesty may not be such a big issue in the end.